covcom/205CDE/labs/08 JSON and AJAX/worksheet.md

 The code you will look at below invokes handlers that check for methods and properties that are not shared across all browsers (browser incompatibility implies that the same JS does not work in all browsers).
 Libraries such as jQuery do this automatically, but it is important that you see how it is achieved: loading all of jQuery just to handle a click event is usually massive overkill, it is often better to keep the dependencies to a minimum.

-1. Load events.html in Brackets and preview its functionality.
+1. Load events.html in Cloud 9 editor and preview its functionality.
 2. Note that the window.onload event is given a function (this should be familiar from previous weeks)
     a.
 Observe that the function checks whether particular methods are available on div in the DOM
     b.
 Depending on the method availability, the onload handler invokes a click handler on the div and passes it a callback function called handleClick